amishra3/client-librarian/README.md

 JSP tag is set.
 Declaring the brand of a Client Library is done by setting a ```brand``` property on the Client Library node to 1 to many Brand Identifiers.
 Doing so makes the library a "Branded Library" (as opposed to an "Unbranded Library").
-During Library compilation, if a specific brand was requested, the Client Librarian will include Unbranded Libraries and any Branded Libraries who contain the requested brand in their set of brands.
-If no brand was requested, the Client Librarian will include all Unbranded Libraries and any Branded Libraries who include the "default" brand in their set of brands.
+During Library compilation, if a specific brand was requested, the Client Librarian will include Unbranded Libraries and any Branded Libraries which contain the requested brand in their set of brands.
+If no brand was requested, the Client Librarian will include all Unbranded Libraries and any Branded Libraries which include the "default" brand in their set of brands.
 Branded Libraries which do not include the "default" brand in their set of brands will not be included in an Unbranded Page Library request.